moomoohk/moobootstrap/website/includes/_afterCode.md

 ##//TODO

-Integrate XML schemas somehow (.xsd) and maybe create a tool which makes it easy to create and maintain changelog.xml
+* Integrate XML schemas somehow (.xsd) and maybe write a tool which makes it easy to create and maintain changelog.xml